Occupational Therapy Career FAQs

 What degree is required?

-Additionally, many programs require applicants to take the GRE and meet strict academic eligibility standards, including minimum GPA and GRE scores.
-Some programs also recommend completing 30 hours of occupational therapy observation, known as shadowing.
+Additionally, many programs require applicants to meet strict academic eligibility standards, including minimum GPA and current prerequisite course participation.
+Some programs also recommend completing occupational therapy observation hours, known as shadowing.

 How much do OTs earn?